yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - In GCP, **when you run out of IP addresses in a subnet, the most efficient solution is to increase the IP range of the existing subnet, provided the new range falls within the VPC's CIDR block**.
 This allows you to immediately allocate more IP addresses to Subnet A without significant changes to your infrastructure.
 Expanding the VPC's IP range or recreating the VPC with a larger IP range is not feasible because GCP does not allow for modification of the VPC's primary CIDR block once it is set.
 Adding a new subnet within the VPC can also provide additional IP addresses, but it does not directly address the shortage in Subnet A. Therefore, the most direct and least disruptive solution is to expand the IP range of Subnet A.
 - A single firewall rule can be applied to multiple Compute Engine instances.
 Firewall rules are configured at the network level and can be targeted to specific instances using tags or service accounts.
 By assigning the same tags or service accounts to multiple instances, you can ensure that the firewall rule applies to all of them.
 This approach simplifies the management of network security policies across several instances, eliminating the need to create individual rules for each one.
 - **Subnets in GCP are created at the regional level, not the zone level.** This means that when you create a subnet, it is available to all zones within the specified region.
 This regional scope allows for greater flexibility and redundancy, as resources within any zone of the region can utilize the subnet.
 Consequently, it is incorrect to say that subnets can be created at the zone level, as GCP's network architecture is designed to support subnets at the broader regional level.
+- Assigning IAM roles at the project level can help control access within each project, but it doesn't provide the same level of isolation as VPC Service Controls.
+It doesn't prevent resources in one project from accessing resources in the other project.
+Deploying Cloud Functions to monitor and log access attempts and using Cloud IAM to block such attempts can provide monitoring and alerting capabilities, but it doesn't create a security perimeter around the projects to prevent data exfiltration or unauthorized access.
+  - Creating separate VPC networks and configuring firewall rules for each project can provide network-level isolation, but it doesn't prevent data exfiltration or access at the application and API level, which VPC Service Controls can achieve.
+Using VPC Service Controls, is the most appropriate choice because it creates a security perimeter around each project, preventing data exfltration and ensuring that resources in one project cannot access resources in the other project.
+This approach offers comprehensive security and isolation at both the network and application levels.

 ### Cloud NAT (Network Address Translation): simplifying outbound connectivity
 - NAT = Network Address Translation: Enables VM instances without public IP addresses to access the internet or connect to other services